A resource by Jayne Cravens

 If misinformation campaigns can be anticipated, such as before an election, or if time allows, consider recruiting volunteers specifically to be trained and ready to identify and report such, as appropriate.
 For instance, in anticipation of state assembly elections, police in Bareilly, Uttar Pradesh (UP), India started recruiting "digital volunteers to "keep an eye on and counter 'online rumour-mongering", to report on and counter 'communally-sensitive messages and polarization propaganda' that "has potential to disturb peace in the region."
 A deputy inspector general of police said "A riot-like situation takes place at many locations due to false rumours spread on WhatsApp, Facebook, Twitter, Instagram and other such sites.
 As UP is gearing for state assembly elections, scheduled for next year, there are chances that few persons will try to mislead people for their communal agenda, creating law and order problem.
 To thwart their attempts, we need such initiatives."
 However, such efforts have to be handled with extreme care: coordinators of such an initiative could be accused of creating an effort to censor lawful dissent or initiating an intimidation campaign against those who don't agree with your organization or the government.

-And what should you do if you find someone is writing blogs or producing videos that are critical about your program, or has written a negative review on a third party site like Yelp?
+What should you do if you find someone is writing blogs or producing videos that are critical about your program, or has written a negative review on a third party site like Yelp?
 It depends on so many things.
 If it's someone else's opinion, and their online messages aren't getting much attention, the best course may be to live with that and ignore it, as people are entitled to their opinions about you and your work, even if you strongly disagree with it.
 If the person has gotten facts wrong - if they say you didn't have an event on a certain date in a certain place, but you did - you may want to comment on their blog or social media post and say so.
 But, again, you may NOT want to respond at all, especially on your own blog or social media post, because then you create more publicity for the criticism, shining a spotlight on something that you really do not want more people to read.
+You can see from the two articles from CDAC, as well as from the examples throughout this section of the Coyotebroad web site, the consequences for ignoring online rumors.
+If you have followed the earliest advice and built trust in the communities, you will be able to leverage that work into getting the counter messaging out effectively.

 What about a lawsuit against someone spreading misinformation?
 That may be an option in your country, but remember that by doing so, you are bringing publicity to the critical statements - you are tying yourself and your organization much more closely to them.
 You may even make the person you are suing seem like a martyr, a David against a Goliath.
 A better idea to stay positive in the public's eye in the long run may be to write a rebuttal on your own blog and move on.
 Even if you are seeing a drop in event attendance, a drop in the number of volunteers, or a drop in donations, and you think it's because people have a growing sense of negativity about your program or someone associated with such, "let's sue!" may not be the best strategy.
 Again, you may end up giving the critic more attention and create more believers in that person's narrative.
 If you have built trust with clients, volunteers and donors, you have an army of people that might love to be a part of videos, podcasts, blogs and memes celebrating your organization and the great work it does - and this can be far, far more effective in countering a negative narrative than a lawsuit.